dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/duckdb_table_functions.md

 | `column_count` |The number of columns defined by this view object.| `BIGINT` |
 | `sql` |The definition of this object, expressed as SQL DDL-statement.| `VARCHAR` |

 The [`information_schema.tables`](./information_schema#tables) system view provides a more standardized way to obtain metadata about database views that also includes base tables.
-But the resultset returned by `duckdb_views` contains also definitions of internal view objects as well as a few columns that are not included in `information_schema.tables`.
+But the resultset returned by `dataminer_views` contains also definitions of internal view objects as well as a few columns that are not included in `information_schema.tables`.